RTEMS/rtems-docs/bsp-howto/miscellanous_support.rst

   stack size as recommended when using this BSP.
 This is sometimes required when the BSP developer has knowledge of stack intensive interrupt handlers.

-.. index:: BSP_ZERO_WORKSPACE_AUTOMATICALLY

-- ``BSP_ZERO_WORKSPACE_AUTOMATICALLY`` is defined when the BSP requires that RTEMS zero out the RTEMS C Program Heap at initialization.
-If the memory is already zeroed out by a test sequence or boot ROM, then the boot time can be reduced by not zeroing memory twice.

 .. index:: BSP_DEFAULT_UNIFIED_WORK_AREAS

 - ``BSP_DEFAULT_UNIFIED_WORK_AREAS`` is defined when the BSP recommends that